nathonfowlie/education.aws.developer_associate/_pages/elb.md

 - Used for extreme performance, and TCP/UDP level traffic.
 - Security group doesn't see the traffic as coming from the NLB, which impacts the "source" attribute of the security groups rule.
 - Subnets can't be disabled after the NLB is created, but new ones can be added.
 This means Elastic IP has to be created before the NLB is created (if you want to use an Elastic IP).
+- User SNI to support multiple listeners, with multiple SSL certificates.

 ### Health Checks